 Prior to visiting the lake, study a map of the system.
-For lakes less than 1,000 acres, logically divide the lake into 12 sampling units.
+For lakes less than 1,000 acres, logically divide the lake into 12 roughly equal sampling units.
 Collect one bottom grab at a depth between 2 m and 4 m from each of these 12 units.
-The 12 dredges will be composited into a single sample.
+Composite the 12 dredges into a single sample.
 For lakes larger than 1,000 acres, divide the lake into two to four major sampling divisions.
-Collect 12 composited dredge bottom grabs from each major division.
+Collect 12 composited dredge bottom grabs from each major division, at depths between 2 m and 4 m.
 Take a copy of the map on the sampling trip so you can mark the location of each benthic grab on the map.
 Number each major sampling division.
 Mark the location of each of the 12 benthic grabs within each major sampling division on the map.

-When sampling from a boat, collect dredge samples from the rear and downstream of the vessel to avoid contamination of other types of samples with disturbed sediments.
+Collect dredge samples from the rear and downstream of the boat to avoid contamination of other types of samples with disturbed sediments.
 Rinse the box sieve with ambient water and tie it to the side of the boat where samples will be collected.
 When placed in the water, it will float at the surface.
-If a box sieve is unavailable, wash the dredged material in a dip net or bucket sieve, provided it is fitted with a U.S. 30 mesh sieve material.
+If a box sieve is unavailable, wash the dredged material in a dip net or bucket sieve, provided it is fitted with a U.S. No. 30 mesh sieve material.

 Dredges

 Ekman: Open the spring-loaded jaws and attach the chains to the pegs at the top of the sampler.
 Lower the dredge to the bottom, making sure it settles flat.
-Using the graduated line, check to make sure the depth is between two and four meters.
+Using the graduated line, check to make sure the depth is between 2 m and 4 m.
 Record the depth.
 Holding the line taught, send down the messenger to close the jaws of the dredge.
 Pull the sampler to the surface and place it immediately into the box sieve.
 Carefully open the jaws and empty the contents into the sieve, rinsing to assure complete sample purging.
 Record the gear type used.
-The spring-loaded Ekman can be dangerous.
-Hold the dredge firmly above the hinges, and take care to not get pinched by the spring-loaded jaws, which could produce serious injury.
+A spring-loaded Ekman can be dangerous.
+Hold the dredge firmly above the hinges and take care to not get pinched by the spring-loaded jaws, which could cause serious injury.
 Check to make sure the jaws are fully closed and that no sample was lost while lifting the dredge.
 Discard the grab if the dredge is not fully closed.

 Petite Ponar: Open the jaws and insert the spring-loaded peg through the hole in the cross bars.
 Lower the dredge to the bottom, making sure it settles flat.
-Using the graduated line, check to make sure the depth is between two and four meters.
+Using the graduated line, check to make sure the depth is between 2 m and 4 m.
 Record the depth.
 When tension is removed from the line, the peg will pop out, enabling the dredge to close as the line is pulled upward during retrieval of the dredge.
 Pull the sampler to the surface and place it immediately into the box sieve.
 Carefully open the jaws and empty the contents into the sieve, rinsing the dredge to assure complete sample purging.
 Record the gear type used.
 Check to make sure the jaws are fully closed and that no sample was lost while lifting the dredge.
 Discard the grab if the dredge is not fully closed.